The Brad Delp Interview

 Kreig: “What’s your favorite Boston song to sing?”

 Brad: “All of them.
 Tom and I put so much time and energy into the songs, especially Tom.
 The songs are our babies.
 You have your two kids.
 The songs are like my kids.
 You don’t have a favorite, you love them equally, I hope. (laughing) Some days, you know, you may like singing one song more than another.
 Like some days, one or both of your kids may act up and you get angry or frustrated with them.
 It’s like that with the songs.
 Some nights, everything just falls into place and every song sounds fantastic.
 Other nights, you may miss a word or two or your voice may crack.
 But, at the end of the night, you forgive yourself and still love the songs.
 Like with your kids.
 At the end of the day, no matter how much they may misbehave, they’re your kids and you love them.
 Remember that Adam, when you have kids one day.”

 Brad: “Never say never.
 Kids are great.
 I have two kids, a boy and a girl.
 They keep you grounded.”

 Kreig: “Brad, I feel like this is an interview.” (we both laughed)

 Brad: “Ask away, I’ve got a few more minutes.
 Bring on the interview.”

 Brad: “Man, there’s so many.
 Those four guys, especially Paul and John, were geniuses, so ahead of their time, ahead of everyone else musically.
 I love Long and Winding Road, Blackbird, Yesterday.
 I love them all.
-Craig, you still play your guitar?”
+Kreig, you play guitar?”